 The remainder of the paper is structured as follows.
-Section \ref{sec:RL} reviews the pedestrian safety related regulations, datasets, and detection approaches.
+Section \ref{sec:RL} reviews the pedestrian safety-related regulations, datasets, and detection approaches.
 Section \ref{sec:pcicf} presents the design and detailed architecture of PCICF.
-Specifically, we provide the construction principle of the MoreSMIRK dataset, which is one of the essential contributions of this work.
+Specifically, we provide the construction principles of the MoreSMIRK dataset, which is one of our work's essential contributions.
 Section \ref{sec:method} presents the methodology used to evaluate PCICF.
 Section \ref{sec:result} reports on the results from the evaluation experiments and provides a discussion.
 Finally, a conclusion with outlook for future work is provided in Section \ref{sec:conclusion}.